Capture of USS Chesapeake: Aftermath

 After the victory, a prize crew was put aboard Chesapeake.
 The commander of the prize, Lieutenant Falkiner, had a good deal of trouble from the restive Americans, who outnumbered his own men.
 He had some of the leaders of the unrest transferred to Shannon in the leg-irons that had, ironically, been shipped aboard Chesapeake to deal with expected British prisoners.
-The rest of the American crew were rendered docile by the expedient of a carpenter cutting scuttles (holes) in the maindeck through which two 18-pounder cannon, loaded with grapeshot, were pointed at them.Shannon, commanded by Lieutenant Provo Wallis, escorted her prize into Halifax, arriving there on 6 June.
+The rest of the American crew were rendered docile by the expedient of a carpenter cutting scuttles (holes) in the maindeck through which two 18-pounder cannon, loaded with grapeshot, were pointed at them.

+Lieutenant Provo Wallis commanded Shannon as she escorted her prize into Halifax, arriving there on 6 June.
 On the entry of the two frigates into the harbour, the naval ships already at anchor manned their yards, bands played martial music and each ship Shannon passed greeted her with cheers.
-The 320 American survivors of the battle were interned on Melville Island in 1813, and their ship, taken into British service and renamed HMS Chesapeake, was used to ferry prisoners from Melville Island to England's Dartmoor Prison.
+The 320 American survivors of the battle were interned on Melville Island in Halifax harbour.
+Their ship, repaired and taken into British service as HMS Chesapeake, was later used to ferry prisoners from Melville Island to England's Dartmoor Prison.
 Many officers were paroled to Halifax, but some began a riot at a performance of a patriotic song about Chesapeake's defeat.
 Parole restrictions were tightened: beginning in 1814, paroled officers were required to attend a monthly muster on Melville Island, and those who violated their parole were confined to the prison.

 As the first major naval victory in the war of 1812 for the British, the capture raised the morale of the Royal Navy.
 After setting out on 5 September for a brief cruise under a Captain Teahouse, Shannon departed for England on 4 October, carrying the recovering Broke.
 They arrived at Portsmouth on 2 November.
 After the successful action, Lieutenants Wallis and Falkiner were promoted to the rank of commander, and Messrs.
 Etough and Smith were made lieutenants.
 Broke was made a Baronet that September.
 The Court of Common Council of London awarded him the freedom of the city and a sword worth 100 guineas.
 He also received a piece of plate worth 750 pounds and a cup worth 100 guineas.
-Captain Lawrence was buried in Halifax with full military honours, six British Naval Officers served as pall bearers.
+Captain Lawrence was buried in Halifax with full military honours; six British naval officers served as pallbearers.
 Chesapeake, after active service in the Royal Navy, was eventually sold at Portsmouth, England, for £500 in 1819 and broken up.
 Some of the timbers of Chesapeake were used in the construction of the Chesapeake Mill in Wickham, Hampshire.Brown and White, p.
 97. Shannon was reduced to a receiving ship in 1831, and broken up in 1859.